 Barwell died on 12th December 2007.

-Barwell is shown in wartime (below left) and on a visit to the Shoreham Aircraft Museum near Sevenoaks, Kent in 2007 (below right, he is on the right with the 'blackout board' from the White Hart at Brasted, near Biggin Hill, behind him).
+Barwell is shown below on a visit to the Shoreham Aircraft Museum near Sevenoaks, Kent in 2007.
+He is on the right with the 'blackout board' from the White Hart at Brasted, near Biggin Hill, behind him).